 Again, I can’t speak to any before-and-after comparisons.
 I can only say I found the current McDowell Mountain to be somewhat underwhelming.
 It’s a fine course with a nice desert setting, but it also feels like kind of Desert Golf 101 with no real distinctive features.
 Also, what should be a scenic setting is definitely marred by some big electrical towers that run right through the middle of the course.
 There are no significant changes in elevation here, so the surrounding views are never super spectacular, especially when those towers and power lines are always in view.

 Admittedly, I was coming of a morning round on the stunning We-Ko-Pa Cholla Course and then also a fairly dramatic back nine at The Phoenician, so a more simplified desert course like McDowell Mountain was destined to underwhelm me without any real “wow” factor to be found.
 It’s not a bad course by any means.
-I would categorize it as one of my good local course in the greater Phoenix/Scottsdale area, but not one that destination golfers need to go out of their way for.
+I would categorize it as one of many good local courses in the greater Phoenix/Scottsdale area, but not one that destination golfers need to go out of their way for.

 Most of the best holes at McDowell Mountain also come on the back nine.
 The par-5 13th has some nice features with a Dye-esque shelf and some mounding running along the right side with a desert wash below.
 The 14th and 17th are both solid par-3s, though my favorite par-3 here was actually the 8th.